petomer-codes/petomer-website/posts/phdapplicationprocess.md

 title: Biostatistics PhD Application Process
 ---
 # My experience applying to Biostatistics PhD programs
-I am so excited to share that I will be attending the Unviersity of Washington's Biostatistics PhD program this fall.
+I am so excited to be attending the Unviersity of Washington's Biostatistics PhD program this fall.
 This application experience was truly full of ups and downs, and posts by  by [Kat Hoffman](https://www.khstats.com/blog/phd-apps/), [Daniel Posmik](https://posmikdc.github.io/), and [Simon Couch](https://www.simonpcouch.com/blog/2021-03-15-apply-to-stats-grad-school/) helped me through.
-Since applicaiton season is now behind me, I wanted to contribute my own experience to the Biostatistics-PhD-Application-Process metasphere. \
+Since application season is now behind me, I wanted to contribute my own experience to the Biostatistics-PhD-Application-Process metasphere. \
 \
 First, though, I wanted to begin with a disclaimer: \
 * I only applied for American universities for fall 2025 matriculation.
 My application process began normally, but the transition of power that occurred in January in the States drastically impacted the rest of my cycle.
 This administration proposed detrimental cuts to the NIH, which frightened (rightly so) and halted grants to many universities -- meaning that admissions were frozen for a long time, cohorts were cut, and offers were rescinded.
 I hope this was a temporary blip in the public health world, and that your cycle will be less impacted than mine, but it does mean some of my experiences will (_hopefully_) not be generalizable.